Seaview Square Mall: History

-Current
+Redevelopment

 The mall closed on December 31, 2000 (with RadioShack, an original mall tenant, being the final store to close), for reconstruction, and most of the original indoor mall was demolished in 2001, with the exception of its remaining two anchors, Value City and Sears.

 In September 2012, Wharton Realty Group purchased the mall and renamed it the Seaview Square Shopping Center.
 New construction on the Route 66 entrance to the mall created three new restaurants and additional retail stores.
 A wave of new tenants soon filled most of the empty space of the old mall including Guitar Center, A.C.
 Moore, Big Lots, Burlington Coat Factory, Sky Zone Indoor Trampoline Park, Costco, PetSmart and a Target among others.

 Value City had since went out of business in 2008 and was demolished in 2016.
 Today, the space is occupied by Homesense and Sierra Trading Post.

 On May 31, 2018, Sears announced plans to close the store in September, as part of a plan to close 63 stores nationwide.
 Sears was the last of the original anchors to close.
 An At Home and an Amazon warehouse have since replaced levels 1 & 2 of Sears, respectively.

-In 2019 Wharton announced an additional expansion to include Marshalls and Home Goods bringing the center's occupancy to over 98%.

 On November 25, 2019, A.C.
 Moore announced the it would close 145 stores, including the one at Seaview.

+In 2019 Wharton announced an additional expansion to include Marshalls and HomeGoods bringing the center's occupancy to over 98%.
+In October 2020, the Marshalls and Home Goods opened.

+In January 2022, the first Crumbl Cookies in New Jersey opened in a building fronting Route 66.

+In 2023, Dave's Hot Chicken opened its second location in New Jersey.

+In April 2024, Norman's Hallmark announced a location to open at Seaview.

+In June 2025, At Home announced it was closing 30 stores by September 2025, including the one at Seaview.

+In September 2025, PGA Tour Superstore announced it was opening a location in the site of the former Big Lots.